 Use rustup when you want the current stable toolchain, upstream documentation that matches your local compiler, or the option to add beta and nightly builds later.

-Fedora Workstation usually already has curl, but server and minimal installs are more likely to need the full prerequisite set.
-Install gcc here as well, because a clean rustup install on Fedora 43 fails with linker `cc` not found until the system C toolchain is present.
+Fedora Workstation usually already has curl, but Fedora Server and minimal installs are more likely to need the full prerequisite set.
+Install gcc here as well, because a clean rustup install on Fedora 44 fails with linker `cc` not found until the system C toolchain is present.

 sudo dnf install curl gcc

 curl downloads the installer, and gcc provides the cc linker many Rust crates expect.
-If one of your projects also needs a generator step, install CMake on Fedora separately.
+If one of your projects has a native dependency that builds with CMake, install CMake on Fedora separately.
 The curl command guide breaks down the download flags in more detail.

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y